annemedia/annika/README.md

 php artisan key:generate
 ```

-- To see an app in the web browser, in the terminal run.
+- To see an app in the web browser, in the terminal run...

 ```
 php artisan serve